 Hardware Requirements

 Either the contract delivers hardware or it does not.
 If it does, specify the requirements here.
-If it does not then omit this section?
+If it does not then omit this section.
 (Constraints on platform, operating system, etc. appear further down.)

 Specify what types and numbers of items of equipment are to be delivered.
 Specify for each of them